BishalTx/bishal_neupane_portfolio_for_CS4375_Intro_to_Machine_Learning/README.md

 Code for Logistic Regression and Naive Bayes can be found here. [code here](https://github.com/BishalTx/bishal_neupane_portfolio_for_CS4375_Intro_to_Machine_Learning/commit/0ac9a9a1803a85e03c89b406db7aef8990217189)

 Logistic Regression from Scratch's Documentation can be found here.
 [Logistic Regression from Scratch Documentation](https://github.com/BishalTx/bishal_neupane_portfolio_for_CS4375_Intro_to_Machine_Learning/commit/ef4006ad3c272716b281a9b869628d9503c83675)

+NaiveBaye's from Scratch:
-NaiveBaye's from Scratch:Code for naiveBaye's from scratch can be found here [Naive Baye's code in c++](https://github.com/BishalTx/bishal_neupane_portfolio_for_CS4375_Intro_to_Machine_Learning/blob/main/Naive%20Baye's%20from%20Scratch.cpp)
+Code for naiveBaye's from scratch can be found here [Naive Baye's code in c++](https://github.com/BishalTx/bishal_neupane_portfolio_for_CS4375_Intro_to_Machine_Learning/blob/main/Naive%20Baye's%20from%20Scratch.cpp)

 Documentation for Naive Bayes can be found here [Naive Baye's Documentation](https://github.com/BishalTx/bishal_neupane_portfolio_for_CS4375_Intro_to_Machine_Learning/blob/2804005d09cdd0c63e8d519561d6ce1ac6eae566/Na%C3%AFve%20Baye%20from%20scratch%20c%2B%2B.pdf)